Scroll down OR Click on the lines IN THE BOX

 SIMPLE PUPPY FACTS

-Pups take 2 weeks to develop confidence and fully settle into a new environment –and this new environment includes: ONLY the people living in the house with the pup.
-NOBODY else can touch the pup!
+Puppies take 2 weeks to develop confidence and fully settle into a new environment –and this new environment includes: ONLY the people living in the house with the pup.
+NOBODY else can touch the puppy!

 And the TWO worst times